Updated on October 3rd, 2022 by Quinn Mohammed

 Competitive Advantages & Recession Performance

 The U.S. food service industry is fiercely competitive.
-There are thousands of competitors to Sysco, including other food distributors, wholesale or retail outlets, grocery stores, and online retailers.
+Sysco faces thousands of competitors, including other food distributors, wholesale or retail outlets, grocery stores, and online retailers.
+Sysco also risks its customers negotiating directly with its suppliers.

 However, Sysco is the largest operator in the industry and has kept competitors at bay for so many years.
+Sysco estimates that it controls about 17% of the approximately $370+ billion annual foodservice market in the U.S., giving it ample room to continue expanding.

 Another benefit of Sysco’s business model is that it is resistant to recessions.
 Everyone has to eat, which gives Sysco a certain level of demand, regardless of the condition of the U.S. economy.